-Lynette Rowe, 50, of Melbourne, is leading a class-action suit on behalf of children born with congenital birth defects linked to Thalidomide.
-The drug was given to pregnant women in the 1950s and 1960s as a treatment for morning sickness, but was yanked from the market in 1961 after it was linked to birth defects.
+Lynette Rowe, 50, of Melbourne, was born without arms or legs after her mother took the drug thalidomide while pregnant.
+Thalidomide was given to pregnant women in the 1950s and 1960s as a treatment for morning sickness, but was yanked from the market in 1961 after it was linked to birth defects.
 It led to deformities in thousands of babies across the world.

-Rowe sued three parties: German drugmaker Grunenthal, UK-based Distillers Company (Biochemicals) Ltd. — which sold the drug in Australia — and Diageo Scotland Ltd., the successor company to Distillers.
-The lawsuit claims that Grunenthal should have known Thalidomide was linked to birth defects when it was on the market.
+Rowe led the Australian class action against three parties: German drugmaker Grunenthal, UK-based Distillers Company (Biochemicals) Ltd. — which sold the drug in Australia — and Diageo Scotland Ltd., the successor company to Distillers.
+The lawsuit claims that Grunenthal should have known thalidomide was linked to birth defects when it was on the market.

-In Victoria state Supreme Court on Wednesday, Rowe's lawyer, Peter Gordon, said his client had reached a settlement with Diageo and Distillers while Grunenthal declined to settle.
+In Victoria state Supreme Court on Wednesday, Rowe's lawyer, Peter Gordon, said his client had reached a settlement with Diageo and Distillers.
+Grunenthal declined to settle.

 Exact terms of the settlement were confidential, but Rowe's lawyers said it was several million dollars.
 The lawsuit asked for compensation for the victims' pain and suffering, lost wages and future medical care.